Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

-Table \ref{statistical_across_portfolio} shows the out-of-sample predictive performance of sorted portfolios.
-The top panel reports the $R^2_{pool}$ between the predicted excess returns and realized excess returns of the decile portfolios over the test sample for the three different portfolio selection strategies.
-The bottom panel shows $R^2_{pool}$, pooled over all deciles, for each of the three portfolios.
-It provides a grand portfolio-level assessment of portfolio predictions against the realized portfolio returns.
-Remarkably, the UW portfolios significantly outperform the EW and VW portfolios in terms of predictive performance across all the deciles, except for $D10$, where EW is slightly better than UW.
-Further, the UW portfolio yields a positive grand panel $R^2_{pool}$ of 1.94\% in contrast to EW and VW portfolios that generate a negative grand panel $R^2_{pool}$ of -2.18\% and -1.76\%, respectively.
+Table \ref{statistical_across_portfolio2} compares the same measures for UW portfolios from our ensemble GPR model with $\gamma$-exponential kernel to that from the ensemble GPR model with affine kernel.
+Note that UW portfolios are a unique feature of GPR models and thus are not available for E-LR and LR.
+It is evident from Table \ref{statistical_across_portfolio1} that the out-of-sample predictive performance at the portfolio level aligns very closely with the results on the prediction performance at the individual stocks level reported earlier.
+That is, GPR based models outperform both the variants of the linear regression model (E-LR and LR) across all the portfolio strategies.
+Remarkably, the UW portfolios significantly outperform the EW and VW portfolios in terms of predictive performance across all the deciles.
+Further, the UW portfolio yields a positive grand panel $R^2_{pool}$ of 13.39\% in contrast to EW and VW portfolios that generate a grand panel $R^2_{pool}$ of 8.04\% and 3.85\%, respectively.
 These findings reveal that prediction uncertainties matter.